Skip to main content

 Joseph Hwang

 Just two days!
 At the Tokyo Dome, Japan.
-It's not a phenomenon.
-It's a syndrome.
-Last June 26th and 27th, the K-pop idol group "NewJeans" held a fan meeting and gathered 90,000 fans during the fan meeting, which was not their official concert at all.
-The media has poured out articles related to NewJeans' fan meeting and written as "NewJeans made history" all at once.
+It’s not a phenomenon.
+It’s a syndrome.
+Last June 26th and 27th, the K-pop idol group NewJeans held a fan meeting and gathered 90,000 fans during the fan meeting, which was not their official concert at all.
+The media poured out articles about NewJeans’ fan meeting and wrote, “NewJeans made history” all at once.

 1. "NewJeans Ojisan" Fandom

 As a pop artist, performing on the Tokyo Dome stage is too difficult.
-Not only is it difficult to get permission to perform, but it's also not easy to get the audience to fill the place.
-However, the limited viewing seats were sold out due to the requirements of the fans.
+Not only is it difficult to get permission to perform, but it’s also not easy to get the audience to fill the place.
+However, the limited viewing seats were sold out due to the fans’ requirements.
 This fact is incredible.
 Meanwhile, NewJeans has attracted middle-aged uncles as fans in Japan, and as a young idol group, their fan base has become even wider.

-Hanni's cover song performance was a nostalgic treat for the middle-aged and a great opportunity for the younger generation to experience old favorites in a refined form.
+Hanni’s cover song performance was a nostalgic treat for the middle-aged and an excellent opportunity for the younger generation to experience old favorites in a refined form.
 And then Japan fell in love with NewJeans.
 It was a godsend.

 2. The right genres and styles of music to appeal to Japanese fans

-In the 1980s, City Pop (or AOR: Adult Oriented Rock) became very popular with the public in Japan.
+In the 1980s, city pop (or AOR: Adult Oriented Rock) became popular among the Japanese public.
 This time, NewJeans set a new record in Japan as the K-pop artist to perform on the Tokyo Dome stage within the shortest period since their debut in Japan.
-It's 1 year and 11 months, the fastest as a debut career length.
+It’s 1 year and 11 months, the fastest as a debut career length.

 KARA was 5 years and 10 months, Girls’ Generation 7 years and 4 months, TWICE 3 years and 5 months, Blackpink 3 years and 4 months, aespa and IVE 2 years and 9 months.
 The more recent debuts have been getting shorter and shorter.